 Perceptions of Stigma and Identity among College Students with Psychosocial Disability

-We are currently wrapping up data collection on a qualitative study on the experience of undergraduate students with psychosocial disability (or mental illness).
-The purpose of this study is to see how college students incorporate their diagnoses into their sense of identity and to understand how differing levels of stigma in a student’s environment influence the extent to which they adopt their diagnoses as part of their sense of self.
-PI: Elizabeth Kilgallon, Psychology, ‘2021
+We have wrapped data collection on a qualitative study on the experience of undergraduate students with psychosocial disability (also known as mental illness).
+The purpose of this study was to see how college students incorporate their diagnoses into their sense of identity and to understand how differing levels of stigma in a student’s environment influence the extent to which they adopt their diagnoses as part of their sense of self.

 Attitudes toward the Value of College for Students with Intellectual Disability: Perspectives from Traditionally Enrolled Peers